DIRACGrid/diracx/docs/dev/reference/api/routers/dependencies.md

 # Dependencies

-FastAPI dependency injection utilities and common dependencies.
+FastAPI dependency injection utilities for database access, authentication, and configuration in routers.

+Dependencies are used in route handlers to inject common resources like database connections, authenticated users, and configuration objects.

 ::: diracx.routers.dependencies
     options: